dsonck92/QNizikano/README.md

 Desktop version of the Android Nizikano (aka Dream Girlfriend) app (US version).
 Note that this app is *not* official and experience may vary depending on compatibility between the server and app emulation.

 ## About
+Nizikano or "Dream Girlfriend" is an app where the user receives a girlfriend that he (or she) can customize to his (or her) liking.
+By performing various actions, she will receive experience, different personalities and unlock other clothing.
+It is considered a cute game to pass time.

 This Qt program attempts to imitate the Android app for Nizikano or "Dream Girlfriend".
 It allows playing/accessing this game on PCs that Qt supports.

 ## Features